aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 There is solid proof of the above phenomena, not like the unreliable correlational evidence Paul cites.
 For example, in low-birthweight children (<2500g), the BCG vaccine was found in a [RCT](https://academic.oup.com/cid/article/65/7/1183/4079383) to *cause* a whopping 43%(!) reduction in infectious disease mortality rate (MRR, 0.57; 95% CI, .35–.93).
 Tuberculosis, which is the intended target of BCG, does not cause that many deaths in Denmark, so the BCG vaccine appears to be teaching the newborn's immune system to better fight even other infections.
-(There is a minor fully-disclosed concern of P-hacking here as the original trial protocol pre-declared [here](https://classic.clinicaltrials.gov/ct2/show/NCT00625482) *before* the trial listed overall death rate as the main outcome, although death rate due to some specific infections were listed as secondary outcomes.
+There is a minor fully-disclosed concern of P-hacking here as the original trial protocol pre-declared [here](https://classic.clinicaltrials.gov/ct2/show/NCT00625482) *before* the trial listed overall death rate as the main outcome, although death rate due to some specific infections were listed as secondary outcomes.
-BCG did not reduce non-infectious deaths and thus when considering all-cause deaths (combining infectious and non-infectious deaths), the relative reduction was diluted to 30% with 95% confidence interval slightly crossing 1: (MRR, 0.70; 95% confidence interval, 0.47–1.04)).
+BCG did not reduce non-infectious deaths and thus when considering all-cause deaths (combining infectious and non-infectious deaths), the relative reduction becomes diluted to 30% with 95% confidence interval slightly crossing 1: (MRR, 0.70; 95% confidence interval, 0.47–1.04).

 In a more recent RCT, the BCG vaccine was given to elderly people and it [increased the time to first post-vaccine infection](https://doi.org/10.1016/j.cell.2020.08.051) from a median of 11